Tmiseray/Personal-Portfolio-Enhancement/README.md

  Coding Temple - Module 8 Mini-Project

-# Personal-Portfolio
- Coding Temple Module 7 Mini-Project

-This repository contains the code and resources for my personal portfolio website, a place where I showcase my skills, projects, and background in software development.
-The website is designed to be visually engaging and easy to navigate, providing visitors with an in-depth view of my professional journey and technical expertise.
+This repository contains the code and resources for my enhanced personal portfolio website.
+This project builds on my previous portfolio by integrating advanced CSS techniques to make the site more visually engaging, interactive, and responsive.
+The enhanced design showcases my skills, projects, and background more effectively, offering a polished user experience for visitors.

 ## Overview
-The Personal Portfolio is a static website built using HTML and CSS.
-The site features multiple pages that present various aspects of my work and background, such as my bio, skills, projects, and contact information.
+The Personal Portfolio is a static website built using HTML and CSS, with additional enhancements applied to improve both aesthetics and functionality.
+This site showcases various aspects of my work, including my biography, skills, project portfolio, and contact information.

 ## Key Features
 1. **Navigation**
     - Every page includes navigation menus for user-friendly access to sections within my portfolio
     - Each navigation is reactive to hovering, clicking, and visited activity
+    - Each navigation is also reactive to screen sizes, which adjusts them to be dropdown menus fixed at the top-left and top-right corners.
     - Main Navigation Bar
         * Fixed position across the top of every page
         * Includes quicklinks to the Home Page, About Me Section, Projects Page, and Contact Me Page